Cloudistics/REST-API/README.md

 * **Notes:**

-  * This action can only be performed on automatically deployed vnets that are complete (have a NFV instance).
+  * This action can only be performed on automatically deployed VNETs that are complete (have a NFV instance).

-### Link NFV Instance to Vnet
+### Link NFV Instance to VNET
-  Links a NFV instance to a vnet.
+  Links a NFV instance to a VNET.

 * **URL**